-During the day each child will have a rest or sleep time.
-Please provide 1 blanket or sheet and a travel-size pillow, all marked with your child's name, which will be sent home every Friday to be washed and brought back on Monday.
+During the day child may have a rest or sleep time.
+If you want your child to rest, please provide 1 blanket and a fitted crib sheet and a travel-size pillow, all marked with your child's name.
+Mats are provided by the school.